 My research is theoretically-grounded, policy-relevant, applied and empirically-informed.
 While I consider myself a comparative environmental policy specialist (with much of my fieldwork focused on Mexican environmental politics), I also analyze Canadian and US environmental problems within the context of a North American environmental policy regime.
 I use mixed-methods in my research.
 A keen interest in public policy evaluation and application to real life drives my scholarly research.
 While well-versed in qualitative approaches to research design, I am also conversant in quantitative analysis.

-I have been strengthening my Geographical Information Systems (GIS) skills, and I have a keen interest in formal models and game theory.
+I use Geographical Information Systems (GIS), and I have a keen interest in formal models and game theory.
 I have conducted extensive fieldwork and assembled my own datasets through archival research and structured/semi-structured interviewing.
+I’ve also conducted extensive ethnographic work in countries such as Spain, France, the United States, Canada, Mexico, Uruguay, Argentina.
 You can also check my Previous Projects, Current Projects and Research Output pages to learn more about my scholarship.